ArthurSrz/knowledge_glossary/graph/Communicate uncertainty.md

 Aside from [[Don Norman's principles of Interaction Design]], this is a specific consideration to take into account when designing [[ML system]].

-Wether you display a deterministic or probabilistic [[Output]] depends on the value of the probabilistic information for the decision-making or the user.
+Whether you display a deterministic or probabilistic [[Output]] depends on the value of the probabilistic information for the decision-making or the user.

 ## Uncertainty in [[Classification]]